Probation and Probation Violations in Michigan – What you need to know.

-If you have a nontechnical probation violation or a 4th or subsequent technical probation violation on a misdemeanor case, the judge can give you the maximum jail sentence that you could have gotten on the misdemeanor.
-If you are on probation for an OWI 1st or Retail Fraud Third for example, the maximum would be 93 days in jail.
-If it was an OWI 2nd or Aggravated Domestic Violence, the maximum would be up to 1 year in jail.
+If you have a nontechnical probation violation or a 4th or subsequent technical probation violation on a misdemeanor case, the judge can give you the maximum jail sentence you could have gotten on the misdemeanor.
+For example, if you are on probation for an OWI 1st or Retail Fraud Third, the maximum would be 93 days in jail.
+If it were an OWI 2nd or Aggravated Domestic Violence, the maximum would be up to 1 year in jail.
 You cannot get a prison sentence for a misdemeanor probation violation.

 Felony Violation of Probation Sentence

 If you violated probation on a felony case, the judge can give you the maximum prison sentence you could have gotten on the original charge.
-If a judge is thinking of a prison sentence for a felony VOP, a great criminal defense attorney may make the difference between a prison sentence and continued probation without incarceration.
+If a judge considers a prison sentence for a felony VOP, a great criminal defense attorney may make the difference between a prison sentence and continued probation without incarceration.
 Most judges consider jail or prison as a first option when a defendant violates probation; however, successful defense attorneys know the best ways to convince judges to consider non-incarceration penalties as an option.
 A credible, strategic defense can help you avoid jail time for a felony probation violation.

-“What happens if my original case was under advisement and I violate probation?”
+“What happens if my original case was under advisement?”

-“Do I have to go to jail for violating probation?”
+“Do I have to go to jail if I violate probation?”

 No!
-If you are represented by a great criminal defense attorney, he can give you the best possible chance of avoiding jail or prison time.
-At LEWIS & DICKSTEIN, P.L.L.C., we have been hired on cases where judges have told our clients that if they violate probation that they face certain jail or prison time.
-In many of these cases, we have been able to convince the judges not to impose any incarceration whatsoever.
-Even in cases of second, third, and forth violations, we frequently can find a way to avoid a prison or jail sentence.
+If a great criminal defense attorney represents you, they can give you the best possible chance of avoiding jail or prison time.
+At LEWIS & DICKSTEIN, P.L.L.C., we have been hired on cases where judges have told our clients that they face inevitable jail or prison time if they violate probation.
+In many cases, we have convinced the judges not to impose any incarceration.
+Even in second, third, and fourth violations, we can frequently find a way to avoid a prison or jail sentence.

 Top Rated Violation of Probation Defense Attorney

-When the probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients we have a strategy that has been crafted and tailored over the course of decades.
-It is our ultimate goal to avoid incarceration at all costs and minimize other potential consequences.
-In some cases, we attempt to get the violation fully dismissed.
-Or team of attorneys will carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence or a DISMISSAL of probation violation.
+When the probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients, we have a strategy that has been crafted and tailored over decades.
+Our ultimate goal is to avoid incarceration at all costs and minimize other potential consequences.
+In every case, we begin with the aim of getting the violation of probation dismissed.
+Our team of attorneys will carefully examine every aspect of our client’s cases, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence or a DISMISSAL of probation violation.
 We offer free consultation and affordable legal fees for representation in courts throughout Southeastern Michigan, including Oakland, Wayne, Macomb, Washtenaw, Livingston, Genesee, and St. Clair Counties.